verboompj/EntraGSA/EntraGSA_Part1.md

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/Pictures/GSAprofile.png)

-Since the product at this time is still in preview, chances are this behavior may chance.
+Since the product at this time is still in preview, chances are this behaviour may chance.

 ### Concluding